onaraighl/RESolve/README.md

-# EPDIFF
+# RESolve

-Suite of codes codes for a solving the EPDiff equation in two spatial dimensions.
+Suite of Matlab codes codes to solve the Richards Equation in 1D.

 # Project overview:

 * Theory and code analysis is documented in notes1.pdf
-* Simple EPDIFF code (in Matlab) is provided in Simple_EPDIFF/
+* Sample code (in Matlab) is provided in SAMPLE/
-* Two-component EPDIFF code (in Matlab) provided in TwoComponent_EPDIFF/

 ![Cartoon](cartoon.png)